Skip to content

 What you leave with

-How product decisions become engineering work; where ownership blurs; where WIP distorts velocity; where architecture introduces drag; where governance is undefined—including how idea → diff → merge works in practice today.
+How product decisions become engineering work; where ownership blurs; where WIP distorts velocity; where architecture introduces drag; where governance is undefined, including how idea, diff, and merge work in practice today.

 Written readout with a clear fork